 Does Los Angeles County Require a Home Study to adopt a step child?

 No . . . and yes.
 A detailed home study, as is done in traditional adoptions (such as adopting a non-relative baby) is not required when you adopt a stepchild.
 In a step parent adoption there is an "investigation," which involves much less time, paperwork and cost.
 There are no required "home visits."
 The assigned agency to do the required step parent investigation is the Los Angeles County Department of Children and Family Services (LADCFS).
 Their fee is $700.
-Randy will tell you about a new law, however, which allows the investigation to be done by a licensed private adoption agency, which is much faster (often taking only 6 weeks compared to 12 months or more when done by LADCFS.
-The private adoption agency that Randy recommends you use only charges the same $700 fee, so you benefit without any extra cost.
+Allen or Randy will tell you about a new law, however, which allows the investigation to be done by a licensed private adoption agency, which is much faster (often taking only 6 weeks compared to 12 months or more when done by LADCFS.
+The private adoption agency that Allen and Randy recommend you use only charges the same $700 fee, so you benefit without any extra cost.

 What Legal Documents are Required in Los Angeles County to Adopt a Step Child?